 Ephesians 1:5 having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will,

-- How can man both have free will and be predestined?
+- How can a man have both free will and be predestined?

 - A MUST WATCH-The double slit experiment for a beam of light.

 - A short explanation of the u-tube presentation: according to the two slit experiment photons end up in an interference pattern in spite of the fact there is no necessary reason for it.
 Science believes the photons kind of have a mind of their own.
 They can make their own choices.
 Even more weird, all choices are taken until after getting through and to the end of the system, then they all collapse into only one point until that one choice is “posted” as the end result of the light beam.

 Luke 16:16 “The law and the prophets were until John (The kingdom of heaven).
 Since that time the kingdom of God (the kingdom of God) has been preached, and everyone is pressing into it.

 - The Kingdom of heaven is Jesus’ kingdom on earth.

 - The Law and the Prophets.
 A Jewish Kingdom with Gentile exceptions.
 A physical kingdom.

 - Symbolized by Jacob’s second wife but his first love, Rachel.